-Gynecologists at Greenville Health System (GHS) are experienced in minimally invasive approaches to hysterectomy as well as procedures that provide relief from symptoms that in the past would have required the operation.
+Gynecologists at Greenville Health System (Prisma Health) are experienced in minimally invasive approaches to hysterectomy as well as procedures that provide relief from symptoms that in the past would have required the operation.

 There are two traditional types of hysterectomy: abdominal and vaginal.
 With vaginal hysterectomy, the surgeon makes an incision at the top of the vagina and removes the uterus through it.
 DaVinci robotic surgery is also an increasingly popular choice due to its minimally invasive nature and quick recovery time.
 To learn more about robotic surgery for women, click here.